No products in the cart.

 It’s all in what you’re looking for.

-The magazine release on these two guns is also very different.
+The magazine release on these two guns is also very different but serve the same function.

 AR-15 Magazine Release